 Advanced courses with the support of IWAS and APWA

 Teaching is both theoretical and practical.
-The course will be two days long and will include theoretical sessions and surgical techniques performed in the operating room.
+The course will be held during two days including theoretical sessions and surgical techniques performed in

 Course date & option